usmanhameed2017/Node-JS/Lecture-34/Theory.md

 module.exports = connectSocket;
 ```

-> Note: If you want to allow same account to be logged-in within multiple devices and let the realtime messages appear on multiple devices to same user, then use this setup instead.
+> Note: If you want to allow same account to be logged-in within multiple devices and let the realtime messages appear on multiple devices to the same user, then use this setup instead.

 **src/service/socket.js**
 ```javascript